Ukalus/LearnGl/README.md

 - dont use **gcc** when compiling a .cpp file ;) use **g++**

-this is how you compile command could look:
+this is how your compile command could look:

 > g++ ./main.cpp ./glad/src/glad.c -lm -lGL -lglfw3 -o run